We're an affiliate

 Dogs can be very good at hiding pain, so you don’t need to wait until they growl while straining to walk for you to intervene.

-If your dog is not found to have any medical conditions, you can do something to tone down their excessive licking habits.
+If your dog is not found to have any medical conditions, you can do something to stop or tone down the excessive licking of their privates.

 1. Regular grooming and hygiene practices